Find the Best Cord Blood Banks

 Cord blood and umbilical tissue companies handle not only blood but also process and store the tissue of the umbilical cord.

 Some cord blood companies also specialize in storing and processing placenta blood, in addition to blood straight from the umbilical cord.

 Who should bank cord blood?

 Families with a history of diseases can store cord blood in a bank.
 These families can access it should a person get sick with an immune system or blood disease, like leukemia or sickle-cell anemia, later in life.

 Families who are expecting a baby

-Women who are expecting can arrange to donate cord blood to cord blood companies.
-Doctors recommend that mothers arrange for cord blood donation to happen right after birth.
+Women who are expecting can arrange to donate cord blood to cord blood companies, possibly saving her child's life or the life of another.
+Doctors recommend arranging for cord blood donation to happen immediately after birth.

 Families with an ailing member